Updated: August 31, 2018

 At the 2018 Google Next conference, Google announced the Titan Security Key.

-This is a physical key that you can keep on your key chain.
+This is a physical key that can be kept on a key chain.
 It plugs into a computer’s USB port.
 This is the best defense against phishing attacks.

 Using a security key does not supersede the ability to use a verification code.
 It’s just that using a security key in place of a verification code provides an additional layer of security.